yuannie/findbyimage/_posts/2017-05-01-generative-narrative-project-proposal.md

   * Does continuity matter?
 How would it be measured?
   * What aspects of human-based creation and ideation are applicable or relevant?
   * Should narrative generation cater to a human audience?
 If not, then who?
+  * Where do generated narratives exist after they are created?
+Does authorship matter?
+Is anything truly original?

 ##Answers We Hope to Find:
   * How a computer will parse human narratives.
   * How different narrative types are categorized.
   * What the objective & subjective results will be.
+  * What role generated narratives will play in traditional story telling.

 ##Topics of Interest:
   * Video Editing (Cutting and Sequencing – refer to the history of Montage)